ClarityNLP/ClarityNLP/docs/setup/bare-bones-setup.rst

 Setup MongoDB
 -------------

-ClarityNLP stores results in `MongoDB <https://www.mongodb.com/>`_, so you will need a MongoDB server running on your system.
-If you do not have access to a hosted MongoDB installation, use Homebrew to install MongoDB with:
+ClarityNLP stores results in `MongoDB <https://www.mongodb.com/>`_.
+If you do not have access to a hosted MongoDB installation, you will need to install it on your system.

+**[MacOS]** Use Homebrew to install MongoDB with:
 ::
    brew install mongodb